Lohri 2025 Date | Lohri Festival 2025 Celebration

-Lohri 2024 is on Saturday,13 January 2024.
+Lohri 2025 is on Monday,13 January 2025.
 Lohri is a popular winter harvest festival primarily celebrated in the Punjab and North regions of India and among the Punjabi community worldwide.
 It holds significant cultural and traditional importance, marking the end of the winter solstice and the arrival of longer days as the sun starts its journey towards the northern hemisphere.
 Lohri is celebrated with immense enthusiasm and zeal, bringing together families, friends, and communities.

 Here's a detailed overview of the Lohri festival:

 Lohri is typically celebrated on the 13th of January every year.
 However, it's essential to note that the festival date may slightly vary based on the Hindu calendar and astronomical events.
-For 2024, Lohri will be celebrated on Saturday,13 January 2024
+For 2025, Lohri will be celebrated on Monday,13 January 2025

 Customs and Traditions: